 This chocolate banana baked oatmeal is a moist, fluffy, and delicious breakfast!
 It’s vegan, gluten-free, oil-free, and contains no refined sugar.
 The exterior is nice and crispy, while the interior is soft and tender.
 Top it with sliced banana, chocolate chips, and a drizzle of maple syrup!

-- 2 flax eggs (2 tbsp ground flaxseed + 6 tbsp water)
+- 2 flax eggs (2 tablespoon ground flaxseed + 6 tablespoon water)

 - 3 cups rolled oats

 - 2 teaspoon baking powder

 - ¼ cup chocolate chips

 - Prepare the flax eggs by combining ground flaxseed and water in a small bowl.
 Mix together, then set aside for 10 minutes to thicken.